mirkoperillo/resting/README.md

 You can install Resting from the source code following these instructions:

 1. `git clone https://github.com/mirkoperillo/resting.git`
-2. `cd resting/scripts && ./build-unsigned.sh`
+2. `cd resting/scripts && ./build-unsigned.sh` or `cd resting/scripts && ./build-unsigned.ps1` if you are using windows
 3. Go to the addons page in Firefox and click `Install Add-on From File`

 ### Setup a development environment